About time, right?

 Chapter six continued

 He was forced to use the litter more and more.
 His critics were bent on doing him harm.
 The scoundrels stumbled as they passed him in the halls, and, in the effort to recover their balance, booted him in the ribs or the backside.
 This was invariably followed by frenzied remonstrance: Oaf!
 You’ve injured Monsieur!
 Come, small sir!
 Let me see to your boo-boos!
-And he’d be hoisted and tormented until he managed to claw free.
+He’d be seized and tormented until he managed to claw free.
 He traveled solo less and less.
 It was safer to ride, toted by porter-protectors.

 Captain of the Household Guard.